 - When towing, make sure that the transmission, axles, steering system and powertrain are in working condition.
 If any of these conditions apply, dollies or a flatbed tow truck must be used. - Always attach safety chains before towing.

-For additional information about towing your vehicle behind a Recreational Vehicle (RV), refer to "Flat towing" in the "Technical and consumer information" section of this manual.
+For additional information, refer to "Flat towing" in the "Technical and consumer information" section of this manual.

 TOWING RECOMMENDED BY NISSAN